Hiveram

 At scale, comment-based review adds reading, not closure.
 More signal arrives, but the decision of whether the work is actually done still sits with you.
 A reviewer that raises ten possibilities has handed you ten more things to evaluate.

 In practice, that loop is where completion goes to stall.
-Hiveram does something different: it returns a decision, a bounded checklist, and the next concrete work state.
+Hiveram returns a decision, a checklist of what is missing, and the next work state.

 What it does instead